Greece Moments Greece Moments

 #5 Epta Piges Tunnels

-The highlight for many holidaymakers is the Epta Piges Tunnel, which passes on the spring water.
-Just after the car park, keep to the right or follow the stream to the north.
-The narrow tunnel, built 100 years ago, runs up to 13 m underground, is 186 m long and in some places only 1.70 m high.
+The highlight for many visitors is the Epta Piges Tunnel, which channels the spring water onward.
+From the car park, keep to the right or follow the stream northward.
+The narrow tunnel, built around 100 years ago, runs up to 13 m underground, is 186 m long and in some places only 1.70 m high.

 Sieben Quellen Rhodos Tunnel Touristen

-The brave can wade through the underground water pipe.
-It should be noted that it is very cold mountain spring water and that there is only one way through the tunnel (from the restaurant to the reservoir) and also no “way back”.
-On the other hand, the duck walk is great fun for young and old.
+The brave can wade through this underground water pipe.
+Bear in mind that the water is cold mountain spring water, and that there is only one way through the tunnel, from the restaurant side to the reservoir, with no option to turn back.
+That said, the crouching walk through the dark is great fun for young and old alike.

 Tunnel Sieben Quellen Rhodos Tipps